LitongYou/test/docs/source/index.rst

    :width: 100%
    :align: center

-**OS-Copilot** is a pioneering conceptual framework for building generalist computer agents on Linux and MacOS, which provides a unified interface for app interactions in the heterogeneous OS ecosystem.
+**stratapilot** is a pioneering conceptual framework for building generalist computer agents on Linux and MacOS, which provides a unified interface for app interactions in the heterogeneous OS ecosystem.

 .. image:: _static/framework.png
    :width: 100%
    :align: center

-Leveraging OS-Copilot, we built **FRIDAY**, a self-improving AI assistant capable of solving general computer tasks.
+Leveraging stratapilot, we built **FRIDAY**, a self-improving AI assistant capable of solving general computer tasks.

 .. image:: _static/FRIDAY.png
    :width: 100%
    :align: center

-**Project Homepage:** `OS-Copilot`_
+**Project Homepage:** `stratapilot`_

 Tutorials